Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 "I’ve always considered the Admiral to be a man with a fine sense of humour, Sergeant First Class."

 "Hmm.
 Humor from officers, see, that terrifies me.
 Must be an American thing.
 Anyhow, we haven’t gone through all the candidates!
 There’s also Starfall to consider.
-But… well, I just can’t see him exercising that level of… what’s the word… foresight?"
+But... well, I just can’t see him exercising that level of... what’s the word... foresight?"

 "As you say, Sergeant First Class."

 "Now, that I think gives some progress!
-Who else could it be… suggestions?"
+Who else could it be... suggestions?"

 "Our list of candidates is definitely getting limited, Sergeant First Class."